nazaltekin/Explatory-Data-Analysis-and-ML-models-for-Price-Prediction/README.md

-# 🚗 Used Cars Price Prediction | Cars4U
+# 🚗 Explatory Data Analysis and ML models for Used Car Price Prediction

 ## 📋 Project Overview
 This project aims to solve the pricing volatility in the Indian pre-owned car market for **Cars4U**, a budding tech start-up.
 Unlike new cars, used car pricing is non-deterministic.
 By leveraging machine learning, I developed a model to predict vehicle prices accurately, allowing for data-driven acquisition and sales strategies.